 Noise-canceling headphones will block out the distracting sounds around you.
 They’ll also, hopefully, illustrate to anyone around you that you are busy.

-Choosing the right type of sounds to listen to while working can increase your productivity.
+Choosing the right type of sound to listen to while working can increase your productivity.
 It all depends on your personal preferences and the type of work you are doing.
 Music with lyrics can help you complete monotonous tasks, while tasks that require more thought and consideration are better matched with ambient sounds or music without lyrics.

 Learn more about How to Use Sound to Increase Your Productivity and Focus.